Jemma Mi Mi

 Jemma Mi Mi (born 4 March 1996) is an Australian netball player in the Suncorp Super Netball league.
 She played for the Queensland Firebirds for six seasons before her contract was not renewed at the end of the 2022 Suncorp Super Netball season.

 She attended Carmel College, Thornlands during her secondary schooling.
 Mi Mi made her debut for the Firebirds in 2017, signing with the Brisbane-based franchise in late 2016.
 As a young sportswoman, Mi Mi played high-level touch rugby and represented the Australian under-15 and Queensland under-21 netball teams, before being included as a reserve player for Australia at the Netball World Youth Cup.
 She played 11 of 29 matches in her first two seasons at the Firebirds.

-Recently completing a Bachelor of Clinical Exercise Physiology, off the court Mimi works with Body Smart Health as well as ambassador work with the Diamond Spirit Program.
+Jemma Mi Mi completed a Bachelor of Clinical Exercise Physiology, and currently works with Body Smart Health as well as with the Diamond Spirit Program.